Looks like your cart is empty. Compare Travel Backpacks

 Higher quality waterproof fabrics, like sailcloth, have multiple layers to trap moisture and keep coatings from wearing off.
 The Outbreaker Collection has both a layer of waterproof PET film and a weather-resistant coating.
 It'll keep your stuff dry, even if you're stuck in a downpour.

 As its name implies, sailcloth was originally used for the sails of racing boats and is made to stand up to extreme conditions.
 Sailcloth is a premium fabric choice for maximum performance and durability.
 If you see "sailcloth" or multiple waterproof layers in a backpack's fabric, that's a clue that your stuff will stay dry in heavier rain.

 When in doubt, check with your backpack's manufacturer.

 A high-quality, water-resistant backpack will keep your stuff safe and dry in a rainstorm.
 If you throw a water-resistant backpack into a lake, however, your laptop may not fare as well.
 If you're kayaking, bring a truly waterproof dry bag.

-The Outbreaker travel backpack is a water-resistant, carry-on-sized backpack designed for urban travel.
-You can learn more about the advantages of a waterproof fabrics and all the other travel-friendly features we built into the Outbreaker Backpack.
+The Outbreaker travel backpack is a water-resistant, carry-on-sized backpack designed for city travel.
+You can learn more about the advantages of a waterproof fabrics and all the other travel-optimized features built into the Outbreaker Backpack.